sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### prometheus: alertmanager_notification_latency

-This panel indicates alertmanager notification latency over 1m.
+This panel indicates alertmanager notification latency over 1m by integration.

 > NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#prometheus-alertmanager-notification-latency).